Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 the board is the construct used to rapresent something that can be interacted with by the players trough placing tokens, claiming cells or other actions. it is globally defined, meaning there is only one instance of the board in the entire game, a board can have attributes.

-## Boardcells
+## Tile
-a boardcell is a specialized state-like definition trough the **boardcell** keyword, it can have multiple instances of the same declaration like local states and players.
+a tile is a specialized state-like definition trough the **tile** keyword, it can have multiple instances of the same declaration like local states and players.

 ```
-boardcell <cellname>
+tile <cellname>
 {
   <attributes>
   <actions>
 }
 ```

-the concept of boardcell is abstracted by its geometrical nature that is defined by the group type
+the concept of tile is abstracted by its geometrical nature that is defined by the group type

-boardcells have two implicit attributes:
+tiles have two implicit attributes:
 - `board`: reference to the global board
 - `group`: reference to the group in which they are attached

 to do group manipulation or other that requires a specific group, type checking and casting can be used
 ```
-if(<boardcell>.group is <group>)
+if(<tile>.group is <group>)
 {
-  <group> <id> = <boardcell>.grop as <group>;
+  <group> <id> = <tile>.grop as <group>;
 }
 ```

 ## Groups
-a board contains groups of boardcells, every group can contain only one type of cell between the following:
+a board contains groups of tiles, every group can contain only one type of cell between the following:
 - hex cells
 - square cells
 - adjacency

-like the board, a group is globally defined and can have attributes ( they are declaration and assignement statement inside the group beside the group boardcells definition)
+like the board, a group is globally defined and can have attributes ( they are declaration and assignement statement inside the group beside the group tiles definition)

 all the groups can contain the blank cell (used only for spacing is an empty space) used in the group declaration with the keyword `b` the cell type is used to define default terms like **line**, **distance**, **adjancency** and **coordinates**,